NordicTrack Treadmill Desk Review

 [Editors’ Note: we’ve held off writing a review of the NordicTrack treadmill desk offering for the past year, being repeatedly assured by the company that an evaluation unit would be sent to our test labs.
 None ever arrived.
 Eventually, the company stopped returning our calls, so we have proceeded herein with a detailed “forensic” review of the product, based on what we could glean from NordicTrack’s marketing information and the few “reviews” (which read more like advertising pitches written by gym equipment marketers) that we could find online.]

 Over a year after our initial review, NordicTrack has slashed the price on this device and is now advertising at half the MSRP.
-With zero user reviews on Amazon, it's clearly not a hot seller.
 We predict they will drop it from their product line after the initial production run sells out.
 If it ever sells out.

 Like the ProForm Desk Treadmill, the NordicTrack unit isn’t a treadmill desk so much as it is a running treadmill with an ergonomically insufferable desk surface bolted onto it.
 Not conducive to proper office work, it really belongs in a gym.
 Treadmill desks are not intended to be cardio exercise machines, don’t need to go above 2.5 mph tops, and definitely don’t need incline mechanisms to boost your heart rate into the sweat zone.
 They are intended to allow you to have some healthy movement while getting your work done.
 In our opinion, having reviewed every other treadmill desk out there on the market down to controller boards, actuators, and laminated surfaces, the NordicTrack doesn’t even minimally meet the criteria for a productive walking workstation.
 And with a top speed of 6 mph there is no way that any corporate legal department would ever allow such a unit to be used on company premises.